Stichting A Cup for Humanity

 – Petra van Dijk; secretary and treasurer of the foundation;

-– Paul Mutama Sebasaza; general member and director of the foundation, he is the local man in Congo who is leading the activities in Congo.
+– Paul Mutama Sebasaza; general member and director of the foundation.
+Based in Rwanda, he is coordinating activities in the field.

 The board is responsible for the daily policy.
 The 3 board members have equal suffrage, as defined in the notarial deed of the foundation.

 We are mainly working with volunteers.
 Our board members and volunteers don’t receive any compensation for their work.
-Eventual expanses could be compensated.
-Our foundation employs 1 director, he is the local man and he does work related to the goal of the foundation.
+Eventual expenses could be compensated.
+Our foundation employs 1 director, he is a local man and he does work related to the goal of the foundation.
 He will be paid according to the minimum wage, related to the local circumstances.

-A Cup for Humanity is a premier non-government organization which was born as a response to the vicious cycle of violent conflicts in the eastern Congo.
-It is our passion is to provide an alternative to the culture of violence by planting the seeds of peace, unity, and reconciliation, by shaping ideologies and preparing future generation to live in harmony and dignity.
+A Cup for Humanity is a premier non-government organization that was born as a response to the vicious cycle of violent conflicts in the eastern Congo.
+It is our passion is to provide an alternative to the culture of violence by planting the seeds of peace, unity, and reconciliation, shaping ideologies and preparing future generations to live in harmony and dignity.

 Our goal is to develop a nonviolent generation in Eastern Congo.
 At the heart of our model for breaking cycles of violence is reconciliation and community healing through education sponsorship, and empowering refugees.
 This will give hope for the future for the victims of war and genocide as well as those living in poverty and to share the freedom that is found in Christ

-Our head office is in the Netherlands and that is the location where the foundation is managed: Adelaarshorst 6, 2675 WL Honselersdijk
+Our head office is in the Netherlands and that is the location where the foundation is managed: Adelaarshorst 6, Merelstraat 26 2675 VR Honselersdijk, Nederland

 6. ACTIVITY POLICY

-The income of our foundation will be created by gifts and donations of donors, churches, companies, and project based.
+The income of our foundation will be created by gifts and donations from donors, churches, companies, and project-based.

-A Cup for Humanity will use these donations and gifts for at least 90% to the general purpose of the foundation in Congo.
+A Cup for Humanity will use these donations and gifts for at least 90% to the general purpose of the foundation in Rwanda.
 Our foundation doesn’t have a profit.